astefanutti/metrics-aspectj/README.md

 ```
 These three modules are transitive dependencies of the `metrics-aspectj` Maven module.

+### Optional Dependencies

-In addition to that, _Metrics AspectJ_ requires an implementation of the [Expression Language 3.0 API (JSR-341)](http://jcp.org/en/jsr/detail?id=341)
+In addition to that, _Metrics AspectJ_ optional support of EL 3.0 expression for `MetricRegistry` and `Metric` name evaluation
+requires an implementation of the [Expression Language 3.0 API (JSR-341)](http://jcp.org/en/jsr/detail?id=341)
 to be present at runtime.
-For example, the [`metrics-aspectj-samples`](https://github.com/astefanutti/metrics-aspectj/tree/master/samples)
+For example, the [`metrics-aspectj-el-samples`](https://github.com/astefanutti/metrics-aspectj/tree/master/samples/el)
 module is using the [GlassFish reference implementation](https://glassfish.java.net/downloads/ri/) as `test` dependency for its unit tests execution:
 ```xml
 <dependency>